As a child, I was always being told what to do. What I was given wasn’t as much a guide, as a demand.

 From my own understanding, unless someone else has the same thinking as us, we’re less likely to go with that person’s advice.
 We’re also more likely to feel defensive when another person’s suggestion points out our weaknesses.
 Although we’re not always consciously aware that is what we’re doing, it is usually how it works.

 I tend to go with whether I think the advice I’m being given serves my purpose.
 I also think it depends on how the advice is given.
 If the person giving the advice isn’t dictatorial and is coming from a place of care, then I’m quite happy to listen to their advice.

-We all like to feel we’re in control, but on some level need to accept that we can’t know everything and therefore won’t always be in control.
-No one can be an expert in all things and therefore we must come to terms with the fact that we may need help at some point.
+We all like to feel we’re in control, but on some level we may need to accept that we can’t know everything and therefore won’t always be in control.
+We can’t always be an expert in all things.
+It would be good for us to take other people’s advice, if it helps.

 It’s not to say we must take all advice that’s given to us.
 We can discount the advice we feel isn’t for us and accept the advice that helps us.
 Another person’s perspective is always helpful.
 We can learn a lot from other people’s opinions.

 For those who work from their ego, they listen only to themselves and when the ego is taken out of the equation, those people are more likely to listen to what others say.
 The more powerful we think we are, the more likely we are to discount and ignore good advice that is given to us.